 Regardless of which fulfils your definition of enterprise, they’ll have some things in common.
 In particular, a desire to have an impactful and high-ranking website.
 This website will feed into the brand’s reputation, as well as being the first point of contact for many potential consumers.

-Regardless of whether it’s a huge website, a huge company, or both, there will be a lot of optimization involved to keep it relevant.
+Whether it’s a huge website, a huge company, or both, there will be a lot of optimization involved to keep it relevant.
 This requires a high level of collaboration, automation, and dedicated management – which is where enterprise level SEO strategies come into play.

 SEO is, and always has been, an ever-evolving field.
 Google is notoriously secretive about its algorithm, and since it has the largest search volume worldwide, many practices have sprung up in an attempt to win its favor.